jessjaco/dotvim/vim_notes.md

 ##To add plugin
-1) Install Vundle (see vundle site; follow git directions if you need git)
+1) Install Vundle (see vundle site; follow git directions if you need git) But see updates to init.vim which may install it automatically
 2) add
      Plugin 'username/repo'
    to vimrc, then launch vim and type `:PluginInstall`.
 Use `:PluginUpdate` to